MarcMouries/Sheet-Music/GITHUB_PAGES_SETUP.md

 1. Update `TODO.md` with GitHub Pages URL
 2. Add `README.md` with link to live site
-3. Consider adding `.nojekyll` file (tells GitHub Pages not to process with Jekyll)
+3. Consider adding `.nojekyll` file to docs/ (tells GitHub Pages not to process with Jekyll)
-4. Update `generate-index-enhanced.py` to include GitHub Pages URL in output
+4. Regenerate index when adding new music: `python3 generate-index-page.py`

 ---

-**Let me know which option you prefer, and I'll help implement it!**
+**✅ Setup Complete!
+Follow the implementation steps above to go live.**